openssl/openssl/test/README.ssltest.md

   Used to test callback behaviour.
 One of
   - AcceptAll - accepts all certificates.
   - RejectAll - rejects all certificates.

+* Method - the method to test.
+One of DTLS or TLS.

 * ServerName - the server the client is expected to successfully connect to
   - server1 - the initial context (default)